 Villa Paula was built in 1925 in Miami, Florida, and served the first Cuban Consulate.
 Don Domingo Milord and his wife Paula lived there for six years until she died after her leg had to be amputated due to medical issues.
 A woman named Muriel Reardon, who had a great dislike for cats, lived there for the next 30 years.
 Subsequent owners and visitors report a tremendous amount of paranormal phenomenon from this house.

-Haunting activity reported at Villa Paula includes:
+Poltergeist style activity reported at Villa Paula includes:

 - Intermittent, unexplainable knocking on the front door

 - Cats killed when slammed by a heavy iron gate

 - Bedroom doors slamming shut on their own

 - Reports of apparitions, including a Cuban woman in a full-length gown

 - Dishes and silverware tossed around the kitchen